Charleston, Missouri: History

 In 1901, the county courthouse was built.
 It was designed by J.B.
 Legg, who designed numerous buildings throughout Missouri, including the Gasconade and St. Charles County courthouses.
-On February 10, 1997, the courthouse was damaged by fire and was subsequently torn down.
+On February 10, 1997, the courthouse was heavily damaged by fire and was subsequently torn down.

+The Southeast Correctional Center, is a maximum security state prison for men that was opened in 2001.
+It is located on the southernmost edge of the city, less than one mile south of exit 10 off Interstate 57.

+Just south of Charleston is Missouri's largest American Flag mural.
+It was completed in 2024 by artist Ray Harvey of New Haven, Missouri.
+The mural is located on the property of Delta Growers Association and can be easily seen from Route 105.

 The Hearnes Site, Missouri Pacific Depot, Moore House, McCutchen Theatre, and Jacob Swank House are listed on the National Register of Historic Places.